smritisinha24/Trading-Dashboard/database/postgresql/Readme.md

-# Database Folder
+# PostGresSql Folder

 This folder contains the necessary files to set up and manage the PostgreSQL database for the project.

 ## Overview

-The database is designed to store company information, including unique symbols, names, sectors, and industries.
+The database is designed to store trading data.
 This document outlines the contents of the folder and instructions on how to use them.

 ## Contents